Why Library Conformity Matters

 Library components in the PCB design domain are problematic because there is no standardization between EDA software suites.
 If standards existed, component manufacturers would simply provide the symbol and footprint graphics along with the component definition.
 The STEP (Standard for the Exchange of Product Data) format is a perfect example of this universal definition.
 Because STEP is universally accepted, finding the 3D representations of components is far easier than the electrical symbols or footprints for a given EDA tool.

 As a result, this lack of standardization forces designers to do things on the fly.
-They will do the bare minimum necessary to make or extract components to keep the project moving forward.
+They will do the minimum necessary to make or extract components to keep the project moving forward.
 They may copy from other projects or find the component from a third-party site.

 Most companies do not enforce library conformity among engineers and designers.
 Either they do not know it is an issue, or they know it is an issue but do not wish to tackle it because they see the enormity of the problem.

-Another issue is the lack of consistency between the design projects resulting in some projects moving forward without apparent issue and others constantly being respun.
+Another issue is the lack of consistency between the design projects resulting in some projects moving forward without apparent issues and others constantly being respun.
 Most importantly and especially given the supply chain issues that the world is currently experiencing, there is no clean synchronization between the designers and the purchasers.

 Worse are those designers who continue to buck the central library and create components independently.
 This creates what we call the "contractor's loop